mohamed-oukhlidja/ebay-login/README.md

 # Ebay log in page
-it's a sample login page loooks like ebay's login page
+It's a sample login page looks like ebay's login page